via Homebrew

-fzf is a versatile command-line fuzzy finder that serves as an interactive filter for any kind of list - files, command history, processes, hostnames, bookmarks, git commits, and more.
-It implements a "fuzzy" matching algorithm that allows you to quickly type patterns with omitted characters while still getting accurate results.
-The tool is designed to be lightning-fast, capable of processing millions of items instantly.
+fzf is a command-line fuzzy finder that provides interactive filtering for any kind of list input.
+It processes data from STDIN or traverses the file system to generate lists of files, command history, processes, hostnames, bookmarks, git commits, and other items.
+The tool implements a fuzzy matching algorithm that allows users to quickly type patterns with omitted characters while still finding the desired results.

 # via Homebrew